SATRIODIANNUGROHO/flutter-fundamental-part4/README.md

 Atur ListTile: leading: Icon(Icons.camera_alt, color: Colors.blue); title: Text(’Mulai Pindai Teks Baru’).
 The onTap function must use Navigator.push() to go to ScanScreen.

 ![screenshot hello_world](images/7.jpg)

+In ResultScreen (lib/screens/result_screen.dart), remove the ocrText.replaceAll(’) function so that the text results are displayed with complete new lines (\n).